What you need to know to plan your marketplace business

 In the coming years, we're going to see tremendous innovation in the field of building and running marketplaces.
 There's no better time to become a marketplace entrepreneur.

 Even though the time is right—and the technology is finally mature enough—building a successful marketplace is far from a trivial task.
-In this series of articles, we want to share what we’ve learned about building successful marketplaces.
+In this series of articles, we share what we've learned about building successful marketplaces.

 Before we start, a word of warning: there are no shortcuts for launching a marketplace and making it successful.
 Having a sound strategy and knowing best practices are important, but you still need to be prepared to put in lots of hard work to grow your community and make it flourish.